If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 What is the appeal of the "505," Levi's first jeans developed for fashion?

 Levi’s” is known as the brand that created the prototype of jeans.
-In its history of more than 150 years since its establishment, the brand has sent out many masterpieces to the world, but there are models that are familiar to people as standard items.
+In its history of more than 150 years since its establishment, the brand has sent out many masterpieces, but there are models that are familiar to customers as standard items.
 These are the “501,” “505,” and “517.
 This time, we focus on the “505,” which is one of the three major models.
-We will look at the appeal of the jeans that were first produced as a fashion item by the brand.
+This time, we will focus on the “505,” one of the three major models, and look at the appeal of the jeans that were first produced as a fashion item by the brand.

 Click here for details and purchase